grafoteka/chlero-robot/README.md

 # hexapodo_robot
-ROS package for control the motors
+ROS package for control the clhero robot